 We are continuing to offer our service to family courts across all parts of the country.
-However, in response to the situation we are now adapting the way that we work during this time and will be supporting First Hearing Dispute Resolution Appointments and our participation in court hearings via telephone or video calls.
+In response to the situation we have adapted the way we work during this time and for example are supporting our participation in court hearings via telephone or video calls.

-All contact centers remain closed for direct face to face contact but some providers are now able to offer remote supervised contact via video platforms such as Skype.
-Cafcass Cymru are now accepting referrals for remote supervised contact which has been assessed by one of our practitioners to be safe and appropriate for the child.
+All supervised contact centres have now reopened for direct face-to-face contact, with the majority also able to accept referrals for remote contact via video platforms, where this has been assessed by one of our practitioners to be safe and appropriate for the child.

 DNA testing can be arranged but this is not currently being undertaken directly by Cafcass Cymru practitioners.

-We are continuing to offer parents, carers and children the option of using Skype, Microsoft Teams, Facetime or telephone communication in place of face-to-face meetings.
-Our staff are now working remotely and we are tailoring the way we work accordingly.
+We are continuing to offer parents, carers and children the option of using, Microsoft Teams, FaceTime or telephone communication as the preferred mode of communication.
+Face-to-face meetings are taking place where it is considered safe and necessary.
+Our staff are, in the main, working remotely and we have tailored the way we work accordingly.
 Our telephone services remain available across Wales at this time.

 Our preferred option is communication via email, and you may be asked to follow a verification process to confirm your details.
 This enables us to protect your information.
 We are currently unable to communicate with service users by post.

-Our senior leadership team is monitoring the situation closely and remains involved in ongoing planning conversations with our partners, including the Ministry of Justice (MoJ) and Her Majesty’s Courts and Tribunal Service (HMCTS) to ensure that children and families receive the best possible service in these changing circumstances.
+Our Senior Leadership Team is monitoring the situation closely and remains involved in ongoing planning conversations with our partners, including the Ministry of Justice (MoJ) and Her Majesty’s Courts and Tribunal Service (HMCTS) to ensure that children and families receive the best possible service in these challenging times.